GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 as a result of higher variability in the organization of percussion and exploitation surfaces ([Terradas, 2003](#ref-terradas_discoid_2003)).

-One of the variants from the Discoid sensu lato conceptualization resembles Levallois knapping strategy @ref(fig:Schematic representation of the knapping methods, surfaces and platform preparation).
+One of the variants from the Discoid *sensu lato* conceptualization resembles Levallois knapping strategy (Figure 1).
 Some common characteristics outlined for this method are:
 1) The core volume is conceived as two hierarchical asymmetric surfaces: the percussion surface and the exploitation surface (this is a common